We may earn a commission when you buy through links in our articles. Learn more.

 Carrying capacity

-Carrying capacity largely relies on a character’s Strength score, but size factors in too.
-The regular rules for carrying capacity say that you can carry weight (lbs) equal to your Strength score, multiplied by 15.
-Similarly, you can easily push, drag, or lift something that weighs up to 30 times your Strength score.
+The standard carrying capacity (in lbs) equals a creature’s Strength score multiplied by 15.
+Similarly, a creature can easily push, drag, or lift something that weighs up to 30 times their Strength score.

 Grappling